-The result is a laptop that is frankly fantastic enough in some areas that it may just be the right laptop for a specific person: one that prioritizes lasting power and performance above everything else … and can get used to a squishy keyboard.
+This culminates in a laptop that’s great enough in some areas that it’s the best laptop for a specific person: one that prioritizes power and performance above all else – and can get used to a squishy keyboard.

 Here is the Samsung Notebook 9 (15-inch) configuration sent to TechRadar for review:

 CPU: 1.8GHz Intel Core i7-8550U (quad-core, 8MB cache, up to 4.0GHz)

 Graphics: Nvidia GeForce MX150 (2GB GDDR5); Intel UHD Graphics 620

 Screen: 15-inch FHD (1,920 x 1,080) LED (350 – 500 nits brightness)